Vanshi0509/Basic-Heater-Control-System/README.md

 Run it on [Wokwi](https://wokwi.com/projects/430337387035543553).

 ## System Design
-See "Part1-SystemDesign.pdf` for block diagram, sensors, and roadmap.
+See 'SystemDesign.pdf` for block diagram, sensors, and roadmap.